So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 Water Distribution System | Courtly Buildings |

 Tips: You can provide a passing reference to the legend of Parvati (Pampa) and her beloved Shiva mentioned in Sthala Purana in the “Ancient Pilgrimage Center” section.
-Feel free to cite accounts of the Portuguese and Persian traders about the city planning, architecture, people, and more.
+Feel free to cite accounts of the Portuguese and Persian traders about city planning, architecture, people, and more.

 Suggested Reading: